andreimoment/tangomanual/index.md

 title: Tango Manual
 ---

 # Welcome to the Operating Manual for Tango!

 **[Explore the Tango Learning Missions](v1/index.md)** in Version 1 of the Manual

-This open-sourced, collaboratively edited beginner curriculum is designed to provide structure for the first several hours of a learning for someone learning tango for the first time.
-Depending on the person, it could be explored in 20-60 hours.
+This open-sourced, collaboratively edited curriculum is designed to provide structure for the first 30-60 hours of beginner level tango learning.

 The intent is to support tango community organizers in smaller communities, and tango university clubs, by providing an easy-to-use curriculum including videos that intermediate and advanced dancers can use to integrate newcomers to tango.